 Various molecular compounds

-Given that the endoplasm contains many of the organelles of the endomembrane system; it is the site of most of the processes that occur in a cell.
+Given that the endoplasm contains many of the organelles of the endomembrane system; it's the site of most of the processes that occur in a cell.
 As such, it significantly contributes to the various metabolic activities of the cells as well as cell division.

 Like the ectoplasm, the endoplasm also plays an important role in locomotion.
 Here, the endoplasm flows and fills pseudopodium where it's converted into ectoplasm.